smitmartijn/networkinsight-cookbook/manuscript/ch-2-introduction-to-vrni.md

 A deep dive on this topic can be found in the chapter [Application Migration Planning](#ch-application-migration-planning).

-## Use-Case -- Visibility for Containers
+## Use-Case -- Visibility for Kubernetes

 According to results of a survey that the Cloud Native Containers Foundation did in 2018, the main concerns around moving containerized applications into production (and keeping them there & healthy) is around **Complexity**, **Monitoring**, **Networking** and **Security**.